garylirocks/quickrefs/azure.markdown

 - By default, deployment runs in `Incremental` mode, which leaves existing resources in the RG but not in the template *unchanged*, in `Complete` mode, those resources would be deleted
 - For resources in the template, all properties are reapplied, so you need to specify the final state of the resources, NOT only the properties you want to update

+## Azure Cloud Adoption Framework

+Cloud Adoption Framework consists of tools, documentation, and proven practices.
+It has five stages:

+1. Define your strategy
+  1. Motivation
+  1. Goals
+  1. Financial considerations
+  1. Technical considerations
+2. Make a plan.
+  1. What digital estate to migrate
+  1. Who needs to be involved
+  1. Skills readiness
+  1. A plan that brings together development, operations and business teams
+3. Ready your organization: create a landing zone
+4. Adopt the cloud: migrate and innovate
+5. Govern and manage your cloud environments.

 ## Azure management tools